renkun-ken/pipeR/README.md

 ### Lambda piping: `%|>%`

-In some situations, it can be confusing to see multiple `.` symbols in the same expression especially when they represent different things or hanv different meanings in the same context.
+In some situations, it can be confusing to see multiple `.` symbols in the same expression especially when they represent different things or have different meanings in the same context.
 Even though the expression still works in most cases, it may not a good idea to keep it in that way.
 Here is an example:

 ```
 mtcars %>>%